2015 HERITAGE ESSAY CONTEST!

 3rd Prize: $100

-The three winning entries will also be published in Quebec Heritage News, the quarterly magazine of the Quebec Anglophone Heritage Network, as well as on www.QAHN.org.
+All prize-winners will receive certificates.
+In addition, all prize-winning photos will be published in Quebec Heritage News, the quarterly magazine of the Quebec Anglophone Heritage Network, as well as on www.QAHN.org.

 For more information, contact QAHN at: firstname.lastname@example.org, or at: (819) 564-9595 or toll free at: 1 (877) 964-0409.